ewhalen12/caeSurrogateUtility/README.md

                np.array([1.6, 0.1, 0.6])]
 ```

-There are many possible ways to quantify the predictive performance.
-Depending on the context, you may be interested in error metrics at the point, part, or set levels.
+There are many possible ways to quantify the quality of the prediction.
+Depending on the context, you may be interested in error metrics at the point, field or set levels.

 #### Point-level metrics:
 ```